Perfectionism is silly.

 That intuition we feel deep inside tells us to trust it.

-We know what makes us happy.
-What feels right to do.
+We know what makes us happy and what feels right to do.

-Even when things are imperfect, listen to your intuition and pursue its command.
+Even when things are imperfect, listen to your intuition and follow its commands.

 Shut Your Inner Critic